avl/arcshift/README.md

 that this kind of code is more complex than equivalent C++-code.
 However, the beauty is that this complexity is entirely contained inside ArcShift, and once ArcShift has been validated, no one else ever has to think about it again.

+Update: It has been pointed out to me that a better solution is to let 'payload' be ManuallyDrop<T> instead of T.

 ## Miri is a fantastic tool